TTWNO/tait.tech/isaif.md

 forced to put his kid through such a program, because if he does not, then the kid will grow up to be, comparatively speaking, an ignoramus and therefore unemployable.
 Or suppose a biological treatment is discovered that, without undesirable sideeffects, will greatly reduce the psychological stress from which so many people suffer in our society.
 If large numbers of people choose to undergo the treatment, then the general level of stress in society will be reduced, so that it will be possible for the system to increase the stress-producing pressures.
+This will lead more people to undergo the treatment and so forth so that eventually the pressures may become so heavy that few people will be able to survive without undergoing the stress-reducing treatment.
 In fact, something like this seems to have happened already with one of our society’s most important psychological tools for enabling people to reduce (or at least temporarily escape from) stress, namely, mass entertainment (see paragraph <a href="#147">147</a>).
 Our use of mass entertainment is “optional”: No law requires us to watch television, listen to the radio, read magazines.
 Yet mass entertainment is a means of escape and stress-reduction on which most